amarif1/drishtimcq/README.rst

 5.Renovate the HTML file in templates folder.
 Drishtify its looks!

-#.PM for admin username and password.
+PM for admin username and password.
 Or remove exam.db and run

 #. $> python manage.py syncdb

 Once the dev model is ready, we can work on deployement!
 Start woking! :)